Dr. Maryam Mahanian, DTCM, RAc

 Acupuncture & Chinese Herbal Medicine

-My primary purpose with my PCOS patients is to induce ovulation and regulate their cycles.
+When it comes to natural PCOS treatments, my primary purpose with my PCOS patients is to induce ovulation and regulate their cycles.

 In the clinic, I often combine weekly acupuncture sessions and concentrated powdered extracts of Chinese herbs.